kodie/gravityforms-repeater/readme.md

 ### Issues
 * Not all fields are currently supported.
 * Ajax enabled forms are not yet supported.
+(Ajax will be automatically disabled on forms with repeaters)
 * Conditional Logic enabled fields are not yet supported.

 ### Shortcodes